lonycell/grafana.v7/docs/sources/sharing/playlists.md

 You create a playlist to present dashboards in a sequence, with a set order and time interval between dashboards.

-1. To access the Playlist feature, hover your cursor over Grafana's side menu.
+1. To access the Playlist feature, hover your cursor over ThingSPIN's side menu.
 1. Click **Playlists**.
 1. Click **New playlist**.
 1. In the **Name** text box, enter a name for your playlist.
 1. In the **Interval** text box, enter a time interval.

-The time interval is the amount of time for Grafana to stay on a particular dashboard before advancing to the next one on the playlist.
+The time interval is the amount of time for ThingSPIN to stay on a particular dashboard before advancing to the next one on the playlist.

 1. Next to the dashboard(s) you want to add to your playlist, click **Add to playlist**.
 1. Click **Create**.